lyda/migrate/build_windows/README.txt

   For convinience you can get them (MPIR, pdcurses, VBISAM, BDB) from https://sourceforge.net/projects/open-cobol/files/win_prerequisites/
-* if you want to build against CISAM/DISAM get the additional necessary files from the vendor and change linker input in libcob.sln
+* if you want to build against CISAM/DISAM get the additional necessary files from the vendor and change linker input in libcob.vc[x]proj
 * copy build_windows\config.h.in to build_windows\config.h,
   if you don't want to build with VBISAM change the define CONFIGURED_ISAM accordingly; you may want to change the PATCHLEVEL, too
 * copy build_windows\defaults.h.in to build_windows\defaults.h,
-  change COB_MAIN_DIR according to your local path and/or MAKE_DIST
+  change COB_MAIN_DIR according to your local path and/or set MAKE_DIST
 * you may want to change version information in build_windows\version_*.rc
 * if you compile from a development snapshot or changed these files you need to (re-)generate the bison and flex sources, example commands for